Graduate Certificate in Human Resource Management

 Experience the real value of a graduate education

 Not only will you be learning skills that could help you rise to the top of your field, you'll also be gaining a valuable credential that may affect your entire career.
 A graduate education could change your earning potential, ability to be promoted and more.

 There are many scholarships and other financial aid options available for qualifying students that may help make your graduate education more affordable.
 Click one of the links below for more info.

 Human Resource Management Graduate Certificate Requirements

-Total program length varies based on the number of courses taken per 8-week session.
-That means that if you take 1 class per session, you could earn your graduate certificate in as few as 16 months.
+Total length of the Human Resource Management Certificate program varies based on the number of courses taken per 8-week session.
+That means that if you take 1 class per session, you could earn your Certificate in Human Resource Management in as few as 16 months.